rapid7/insightconnect-workflows/workflows/Check_Host_Block_Status_with_Fortinet_Firewall_from_Microsoft_Teams/help.md

 # Key Features

-* The ablity to see if an IP is curently blocked by the firewall
+* The ability to see if an IP is currently blocked by the firewall

 # Requirements